Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Your partner will also no longer feel the need to amplify their feelings in order to feel heard.
 And you, in turn, can express how you feel with less force.
 This helps each of you lower your defenses, and become more willing to recognize and truly understand the other’s perspective.

-The journey towards a healthy, happy relationship is never a straight line.
-But at the end of the day, making the effort and the space to understand your partner’s perspective will help you become more conscious in your relationship.
+The journey toward a healthy, happy relationship is never a straight line.
+But at the end of the day, seeing things from others’ perspectives will help you become more conscious in your relationship.
 It will help your partner feel more loved, more vital and more secure.
-And it will help your relationship achieve a new sense of inherent unity and wholeness.
+And it will help you create the extraordinary relationship you deserve.